 Assess the safety and efficacy of intradiscal fibrin sealant in adults with chronic discogenic low back pain.

-Fifteen adults with chronic, single, or contiguous two‐level lumbar discogenic pain confirmed through meticulous provocation discography.
+Fifteen adults with chronic, single, or contiguous two‐level lumbar discogenic pain confirmed through discography.

-Assessments were performed at baseline, 72 hours, and 1, 4, 13, 26, 52, and 104 weeks following intervention.
-Potential adverse events were evaluated with serial assessment of neurological status, radiographic, and magnetic resonance imaging (MRI).
-Efficacy measures included serial assessments of low back pain visual analog scale (VAS) measurements and the Roland‐Morris Disability Questionnaire (RMDQ).
+Assessments were performed at pre-treatment baseline, 72 hours, and week 1, 4, 13, 26, 52, and 104 following treatment.
+Potential adverse events were evaluated with serial assessment of neurological status, and plain film radiograph, and magnetic resonance imaging (MRI).
+Efficacy measures included serial Visual Analog Scale (VAS) measurements and the Roland‐Morris Disability Questionnaire (RMDQ).